 If proven to be at fault because of drinking and driving, the other driver may be liable for damages incurred because of the crash.
 Like distracted driving cases, those damages include physical property like the car as well as medical expenses and lost wages for those inside the vehicle.

 But in Illinois, at least, the other driver may not be the only one at fault in a drinking and driving accident.
 The Liquor Control Act, which is the state’s dram shop law, dictates that commercial establishments could be liable if they sold alcohol to the intoxicated person that caused the injuries.

 An attorney experienced in car accidents involving drunk drivers will be able to guide you through this process and help you understand what you can make a claim for when you file.
-If you are the victim of an accident involving a drunk driver or a person found driving distracted, reach out today to get your questions answered.
+If you are the victim of an accident involving a drunk driver or a person found driving distracted, reach out to our Chicago car accident attorneys today to get your questions answered.